 Children learn about their world through books and stories, each opening up new possibilities.
 How the characters act, speak and look gives a child an opportunity to expand and clarify their sense of self and sense of others.

-And, all kids need two kinds of stories—“mirror stories” to feel seen and “window stories” to open up to and understand others.
+We're endlessly inspired by the work of Emily Style (Curriculum as a Window and Mirror) and Dr. Rudine Sims Bishop (Mirrors, Windows, and Sliding Glass Doors)."
+And, as we learned from scholar, Dr. Bishop, kids need two kinds of stories—“mirror stories” to feel seen and “window stories” to open up to and understand others.
 Mirror stories help children see themselves and their family reflected in their world, making them feel strong, known and valued.
 Window stories enable children to learn about others, to develop comfort and curiosity about the differences between us.

 Filling Your Bookshelves